tezos-checker/checker/docs/spec/functional_spec.rst

 Burn kit
 --------

-Deposit/burn a non-negative amount of kit to a burrow.
+Deposit/burn an amount of kit to a burrow.
 If there is excess kit, simply credit it back to the burrow owner.
 Fail if the burrow does not exist, or if the sender is not the burrow owner.